roadtocode4u/spaceship/docs/icp/00-homework/00-homework.md

 ### Homework-12

 1. Add CSS to foodie woodie website that we already created in previous classes and make it more beautiful.

+### Homework-13

+1. Create 3 web pages and implement display properties inline, block and inline-block on each page.

+2. Create a course cards similar to cards shown on RTC website using display, height, width, text-align, box-shadow, margin, padding, hover, etc.